Watchmen: Plot

-In October 1985, New York City detectives investigate the murder of Edward Blake.
+On October 12th, 1985, New York City detectives investigate the murder of Edward Blake.
 With the police having no leads, costumed vigilante Rorschach decides to probe further.
 Rorschach deduces Blake to have been the true identity of "The Comedian", a costumed hero employed by the U.S. government, after finding his costume and signature smiley-face pin badge.
 Believing that Blake's murder could be part of a larger plot against costumed adventurers, Rorschach seeks out and warns four of his retired comrades: shy inventor Daniel Dreiberg, formerly the second Nite Owl; the superpowered and emotionally detached Jon Osterman, codenamed "Doctor Manhattan"; Doctor Manhattan's lover Laurie Juspeczyk, the second Silk Spectre; and Adrian Veidt, once the hero "Ozymandias", and now a successful businessman.

 Dreiberg, Veidt, and Manhattan attend Blake's funeral, where Dreiberg tosses Blake's pin badge in his coffin before he is buried.
 Manhattan is later accused on national television of being the cause of cancer in friends and former colleagues.
 When the government takes the accusations seriously, Manhattan exiles himself to Mars.
 As the United States depends on Manhattan as a strategic military asset, his departure throws humanity into political turmoil, with the Soviets invading Afghanistan to capitalize on the United States' perceived weakness.
 Rorschach's concerns appear validated when Veidt narrowly survives an assassination attempt.
 Rorschach himself is framed for murdering a former supervillain named Moloch.
 While attempting to flee the scene of Moloch's murder, Rorschach is captured by police and unmasked as Walter Kovacs.

 Neglected in her relationship with the once-human Manhattan, whose godlike powers have left him emotionally detached from ordinary people, and no longer kept on retainer by the government, Juspeczyk stays with Dreiberg.
 They begin a romance, don their costumes, and resume vigilante work as they grow closer together.
 With Dreiberg starting to believe some aspects of Rorschach's conspiracy theory, the pair take it upon themselves to break him out of prison.
 After looking back on his own personal history, Manhattan places the fate of his involvement with human affairs in Juspeczyk's hands.
 He teleports her to Mars to make the case for emotional investment.
 During the course of the argument, Juspeczyk is forced to come to terms with the fact that Blake, who once attempted to rape her mother (the original Silk Spectre), was actually her biological father, having fathered her in a second, consensual relationship.
 This discovery, reflecting the complexity of human emotions and relationships, reignites Manhattan's interest in humanity.